 Top 5 Ingredients: Dehydrated Turkey, Organic Flaxseed, Dehydrated Potatoes, Dehydrated Spinach, Dehydrated Carrots

-This is another great option from The Honest Kitchen.
+This recipe is another great option from The Honest Kitchen.
 This dehydrated recipe is completely grain-free, making it perfect for picky eaters who can’t tolerate coarse grains.

 5. Natural Balance Limited Ingredient Diet Lamb Meal and Brown Rice Formula